5.1: Substantial Revisions

 8. Simplify Verbs

-Yet another way that people overcomplicate their writing involves expressing the action in as many words as possible, such as by using the passive voice (see §4.3.4 above), continuous tenses, and nominalizations.
+Yet another way that people overcomplicate their writing involves expressing the action in as many words as possible, such as by using the passive voice (see §4.3.4), continuous tenses, and nominalizations.
 We’ve already seen how the passive voice rearranges the standard subject-verb-object word order so that, by going object-verb-subject, an auxiliary verb (form of the verb to be) and the preposition by must be added to say what an active voice sentence says without them.
 Consider the following sentences, for instance:

 The candidate cannot be supported by our membership. | Our members cannot support the candidate. |